 FreeBitco.in is a Bitcoin faucet that offers a chance to win free bitcoins through a Hi-Lo game plus a weekly lottery.
-If you’re looking on how to earn free bitcoin, read further.
+If you’re looking at how to earn free bitcoin, read further.

 What Is FreeBitco.in?